Blainerdonovan/HoriseonSocialSolutionsServices/README.md

 Changed div to nav semantics in html and updated CSS elements

 Changed div line 55 and 77 to aside semantic

+Changed div line 31 and 54 in html to section